 ): true

-enables test mode, which saves intermediate screenshots (e.g., with bounding boxes drawn) during
+enables debug mode, which saves intermediate screenshots (e.g., with bounding boxes drawn)

 disables this.
 Default: false